tracker1/node-uuid4/README.md

 // Validate a UUID as proper V4 format uuid.valid(id);  // true

-// Generate a new UUID Asyncronously uuid(function(err, id){
+// Generate a new UUID Asynchronously uuid(function(err, id){
   //if (err) ...;